 Military pay can’t make you rich, but it does provide excellent saving and investing opportunities, including some unavailable to civilians.
 By understanding how to take advantage of them, you can secure your future and potentially even retire young.

-The military pension system is the single most important financial resource available to service members who choose to remain in service for 20 years or more.
+The military pension system is the single most important financial resource available to service members with 20 years of service or more.
 Upon retirement, it provides an immediate annual income that corresponds to 50% of the member’s base salary at 20 years and further increases by 2.5% for every additional year of service.